Friday, November 29, 2019

 The boys waited and waited.
 Dolls are good at waiting.

-While the boys were out, the girls were busy in the house.
+While the boys were out, the girls had been busy in the house.

 Mariah was watching out the window.
 As she gazed out the window, she went over the words to her latest poem to be sure she remembered how it went.